 "Once you get to that point, you need a tire," said Nelson.
 "There is no fixing it.
 Because once it has been run flat, it is done."

 That could be expensive because run-flats generally can't be fixed and they cost more than regular tires.
-Prices can reach several hundred dollars a tire.
-So consumer groups like Angie's List have been trying to educate drivers.

 "For most having a flat tire can be their worst nightmare, especially if they are caught on the road when it happens," said founder Angie Hicks.
 "Being prepared and knowing exactly what you've got when shopping for a car is going to be important.
 Don't be afraid to ask the dealer, what comes with the car?
 How does it work?"

 Ben Kennedy's in charge of new car sales at Jacksonville's Arlington Toyota.
 He says while his brand doesn't have many models without spares, it's still something you should ask when you're in the market.

 Kennedy recommends if your new car doesn't have a spare or a spot for it, ask the dealer what the alternatives are..

 "My sales staff is going to show that customer how if it were to get a flat, how to use that system," Kennedy said.
 "So then they're not just stranded on the road."